-- 8.51 The maximum density for Villa Condo Developments shall be 4.0 units per acre, calculated on the gross development area identified for the Villa Condo. - 8.52 Villa Condo Developments shall account for a maximum of 10% of the gross developable area of the proposed local plan. - 8.53 The minimum gross area proposed for a Villa Condo Development shall be 5.0 acres. - 8.54 To ensure a balanced development form in cluster residential/live-work areas, the phasing of a Villa Condo Development shall be managed through local plans and subdivision approvals, with the following criteria applied: - a.
-75% of the Villa Condo units proposed within a local plan shall not receive subdivision approval until 50% of the proposed Cluster Residential/Live-Work units have been been constructed;
+- 7.48 The maximum density for Villa Condo developments shall be 4.0 units per acre, calculated on the gross development area identified for the Villa Condo. - 7.49 Villa Condo developments shall account for a maximum of 10% of the gross developable area of the proposed local plan, except when it forms part of a Commercial or Institutional and Community Service development where it shall account for a maximum of 25% of the gross developable area of the proposed local plan. - 7.50 The minimum gross area proposed for a Villa Condo development shall be 5.0 acres. - 7.51 To ensure a balanced development form in Cluster Residential/Live-Work areas, the phasing of a Villa Condo development shall be managed through local plans and subdivision approvals, with the following criteria applied: - a) 75% of the Villa Condo units proposed within a local plan shall not receive subdivision approval until 50% of the proposed Cluster Residential/Live-Work units have been constructed;

-- b.
-25% of the Villa Condo units proposed within a local plan shall not receive subdivision approval until 75% of the proposed Cluster Residential/Live-Work units have been constructed. - 8.55 To ensure a balanced development form in Business-Commercial areas, the phasing of a Villa Condo Development shall be managed through local plans and subdivision approvals, with the following criteria applied: - a.
-75% of the Villa Condo units proposed within a local plan shall not receive subdivision approval until 50% of the Business-Commercial uses identified within the local plan area have been been constructed; - b.
-25% of the Villa Condo units proposed within a local plan shall not receive subdivision approval until 75% of the Business-Commercial uses identified within the local plan area have been constructed. - c.
-If Villa Condo units are proposed within Business-Commercial areas, the Business-Commercial area shall, at least in part, propose commercial uses that provide services complementary to the residential component of the development.
+- b) 25% of the Villa Condo units proposed within a local plan shall not receive subdivision approval until 75% of the proposed Cluster Residential/Live-Work units have been constructed. - 7.52 To ensure a balanced development form in Commercial areas, the phasing of a Villa Condo development shall be managed through local plans and subdivision approvals, with the following criteria applied: - a) 75% of the Villa Condo units proposed within a local plan shall not receive subdivision approval until 50% of the Commercial uses identified within the local plan area have been constructed; - b) 25% of the Villa Condo units proposed within a local plan shall not receive subdivision approval until 75% of the Commercial uses identified within the local plan area have been constructed. - c) If Villa Condo units are proposed within Commercial areas, the Commercial area shall, at least in part, propose commercial uses that provide services complementary to the residential component of the development.